 Our mission is to enable all Utah students to become proficient in the area of literacy for the purposes of reaching their individual potential and becoming successful citizens in today's world.

-The Utah Core Standards for English Language Arts (ELAs) have been revised as of June, 2013.
-They now include standards for handwriting in grades K-5.
-The Standards referring to Literacy in History/Social Studies, Science, and Technical Subjects were not revised.
+Core Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects

 The Utah Reading Endorsement offers practicing elementary and secondary teachers an opportunity to deepen their knowledge and skills in the area of literacy.
 The purpose of this program is to strengthen reading achievement of Utah's school children by providing their teachers with the strategies, processes, and structures for augmenting classroom reading instruction in grades K-12.